HoIIy/ISTE432/developmentbook.md

 [More information would be listed after testing the project]

 ## Deployment and Packaging
 * This project is public in Github.
+We will include instructions for cloning it or downloading it, along with other potential additional deployment options like a hosted live version.